Aiman Dardari

-Aiman Dardari (born 21 March 2005) is a Luxembourgish professional footballer who plays as a winger for German club FC Augsburg and the Luxembourg national team.
+Aiman Dardari (born 21 March 2005) is a Luxembourgish professional footballer who plays as a winger for club Rot-Weiss Essen on loan from club FC Augsburg, and the Luxembourg national team.

 Club career

 Dardari is a youth product of the Luxembourgish clubs Daring Echternach, Victoria Rosport, and Dudelange, before moving to the youth academy of the German club Mainz in 2021.
 He helped the Mainz U19s win the 2022–23 Under 19 Bundesliga, scoring the game-winning goal in the final game on 23 April 2023.

 On 13 January 2025, Dardari joined FC Augsburg II.

 On 13 August 2025, FC Augsburg signed a four-season contract with Dardari, moving him to the senior squad.
+On 14 January 2026, Dardari was loaned by Greuther Fürth in the 2.
+Bundesliga.

+On 27 June 2026, Dardari moved on a new loan to 3.
+Liga club Rot-Weiss Essen.

 International career

-Born in Luxembourg, Dardari is of Moroccan descent and holds dual Luxembourgian-Moroccan citizenship.
+Born in Luxembourg, Dardari is of Moroccan descent and holds dual Luxembourgish-Moroccan citizenship.
 He is a youth international for Luxembourg, having played up to the Luxembourg U19s.
 In September 2023, he was called up to the senior Luxembourg national team for a set of UEFA Euro 2024 qualifying matches.
 On 8 September 2023, he made his senior debut with Luxembourg in a 3–1 win over Iceland as a late substitute.